IBMStreams/streamsx.cassandra/README.md

 Refresh the toolkit location in Streams Studio, and you should be good to go!

 ### Installing Toolkit From Scratch

+You will need access to the Artifactory Analytics-Virtual repo to fetch dependencies on analytics-zooklient and streamsx.util

 1. Install SBT on your virtual machine.
 See instructions for RedHat here: <http://www.scala-sbt.org/0.13/docs/Installing-sbt-on-Linux.html>
 2. Clone this repo somewhere convenient on the filesystem of your virtual machine.
 It doesn't need to be in your Eclipse workspace